-[1, 4-6].
+The first major implementation of robotics has been in manufacturing applications.
+Similarly, the war on infectious diseases requires an atmosphere that is uncomfortable for human workers, but suitable for robots [1], [4]-[6].
 Remote temperature measurement robots in public areas and ports of entry show the application of modern diagnostic and screening technologies [7].
 The coronavirus disease transmits not only through interpersonal contact with the respiratory tract, but also through exposed surfaces.
-The ultraviolet (UV) illumination systems such as pulsed xenon ultraviolet (PX-UV) are used as an alternative disinfectant to reduce contamination of contact surfaces in the healthcare setting [4, 8].
-Instead of manual disinfection, requiring the mobilization of the workforce and posing a risk of exposure to cleaners, a stand-alone or disinfection robot can contribute to the remote process of disinfection [1,8].
+Instead of manual disinfection, requiring the mobilization of the workforce and posing a risk of exposure to cleaners, a standalone or disinfection robot can contribute to the remote process of disinfection [1], [8].
 Increasing the use and development of automated technology is catalyzing the pandemic.
 This study has a potential positive and negative effect on the use of technology and information in robotics.
 It seems perfect as a robot for repetitive work, making it great for swabbing [6].
-The presence of "automated or robotic-assisted nasopharyngeal and/or oropharyngeal swabbing" can accelerate operation, lessen the risk of infection and reduce the number of workers involved in other tasks.